 11. Sudden and a significant drop in grades.

-12. The child feels like he or she is not good enough
+12. The child feels like they are not good enough

-13. Talks about feeling helpless, or about suicide, or runs away
+13. Talks about feeling helpless, about suicide, or running away

 Signs Your Kid is Being Bullied

 What To Do If You Suspect Bullying But Are Not Sure

-If your child has any of the signs of being bullied you need to talk with them, to find out for sure.
-Most kids will not come out and tell you that they are being bullied, it is your job as a parent to find out.
+If your child has any signs of being bullied, you need to talk with them to find out for sure.
+Most kids will not come out and tell you that they are being forced; it is your job as a parent to find out.

-While you are talking to your child, watch and see how they react to each question.
-Try to notice if they look as though they are hiding something, or leaving out something.
-Do not blow off what your child says as regular peer to peer fighting or regular schoolyard issues.
-It might not be, and it is better to jump the gun and be wrong than to do nothing when it comes to bullying.
-Truly listen and understand what your child is telling you, be supportive, uplifting, and most of all reassuring.
+While talking to your child, watch and see how they react to each question.
+Try to notice if they look like they are hiding something or leaving out something.
+Do not blow off what your child says as regular peer-to-peer fighting or familiar schoolyard issues.
+It might not be, and it is better to jump the gun and be wrong than to do nothing about bullying.
+Truly listen and understand what your child is telling you, be supportive, uplifting, and most importantly, reassuring.
 Do not let your personal feelings get in the way.
-If you find out that your child is being bullied, do not fly off the handle as this might close commutation with the child for later times.
+If you find out your child is being bullied, do not fly off the handle as this might close commutation with the child for later times.
 Stay calm, be supportive, and take action.

 Ask a question; this is the only way to determine if your child is being bullied.

-You can ask questions like these below every day to judge how your child is doing.
+You can ask questions like these below daily to judge how your child is doing.

 Did any good things happen to you today?
 Anything bad?

 How was lunchtime?
 Did any exciting happen?